-Your baby bath essentials are not complete yet, make sure you also have baby wash and shampoo!
+Your baby bath essentials are still incomplete!
+Make sure you add baby shampoo and body wash to your registry.

-During pregnancy, I was able to stock up a whole cabinet full of baby wash and shampoo that I was able to save money for more than a year without buying any!
+During pregnancy, I was able to stock up a whole cabinet full of baby wash and shampoo using coupons, allowing me to save money for more than a year after I already had my daughter.

 14. Backpack Diaper Bag

-Blankets are my all-time favorite.
-It can never be enough.
-You’ll be using one blanket and putting it in the laundry next!
+Blankets are my all-time fave.
+You can never have enough because you can be using one blanket once and then putting it in the washer next.

 Oh, and one more thing.

-If you like this post, please share?
-Other Mama’s may find it useful as well.
+If you like this post, please share with your family and friends as other moms may find it helpful too!

 Grab Your Freebies Today!